Guidance

 Aligned/integrated inspections of state-funded or independent boarding schools and residential special schools

-63. Where a boarding or residential special school’s inspection is aligned/integrated with an inspection of its boarding or residential provision, any decision as to pausing the inspection should be made separately for both elements of the inspection.
-It is possible, due to the different potential risks to children and young people in boarding or residential accommodation, that a different decision is made for one of the elements of the inspection.
+63. Where a boarding or residential special school’s inspection is aligned/integrated with an inspection of its boarding or residential provision, any decision about pausing the inspection should be made separately for both elements of the inspection.
+It is possible, due to the different potential risks to children, young people and learners in boarding or residential accommodation, that a different decision is made for one of the elements of the inspection.
 One inspection can be paused while the other continues (and the inspection would cease to be aligned/integrated).
+However, we are not planning to carry out any aligned inspections in the 2025/26 academic year, except in exceptional circumstances.
+We expect to resume aligned inspections from September 2026.

 Independent school inspections